 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 This used to be a huge culprit for me.
-When I was married, my husband and I would order takeout several nights per week, and didn’t really realize how big of a financial hit we were taking because of it.
-Now that I’m living alone, I simply can’t afford to do that anymore.
+I used to eat out several nights per week, and I didn’t realize at the time what a big financial hit that was!
 Now I cook my dinners at home and save the eating out for an occasional dinner out with a friend rather than ordering delivery on the regular.

 Not Shopping Around